albamr09/albamr09.github.io/content/math/cet/04_applications_differential_equations.md

 > [!TIP] **Differential equations**
 >
-> We define a **differential equation** as any equation that involver the derivative of a function, for example:
+> We define a **differential equation** as any equation that involves the derivative of a function, for example:
 >
 > $$\frac{\delta y}{\delta x} = 2$$
 >